This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix the milk, water, salt, garlic powder, and smoked paprika in a small 1-quart saucepan.
-Set over medium-high heat and bring to a boil.
+• Mix Ingredients: Combine the milk, water, salt, garlic powder, and smoked paprika in a small 1-quart saucepan.
+Set it over medium-high heat and bring to a boil.

-• Stir in the grits and reduce the heat to low.
-Cover and simmer for 7-10 minutes, stirring occasionally, until grits become soft and thick.
+• Cook the Grits: Stir in the grits, then reduce the heat to low.
+Cover and simmer for 7-10 minutes, stirring occasionally.

 Notes

-• If the grits are thicker than desired, stir in a few tablespoons of water or milk.
+• Adjust Consistency: If the grits are thicker than desired, stir in a few tablespoons of water to reach your preferred consistency.

 Nutrition